 Section 2.
-In addition to the payment of license fees provided for in Section 1, the City shall have one employee in the Public Works Department to serve as a licensed sprayer for the City.
-The category of a Sprayer, as defined in this article, shall be an individual with a "core" license.
-Individuals with a "core" license allows the license holder to apply basic non-restricted chemicals.
-The designated employee with a Sprayer license shall receive an annual stipend of one thousand five hundred dollars (\$1,500).
+In addition to the payment of license fees provided for in Section 1 above, the City shall, effective July 1, 2000, designate two (2) employees, s, one in the Forestry Department, and one in the Recreation Department, to serve as licensed sprayers for the City.
+Each of such employees shall be paid an annual stipend of three hundred dollars (\$300.00) in addition to his regular compensation.
 Each such employee shall maintain his license and will spray for all Departments of the City as needed.
+Effective July 1, 2021, this stipend will increase to one thousand five hundred dollars (\$1,500).